 - All of the character's classes are highly integrated into the plot.
 Vivi's ability to shoot stuff with fireballs with black magic becomes very important, the hidden Summons inside Garnet are a MacGuffin unto themselves, and Freya, a dragoon, is able to leap to the tops of roofs effortlessly in cutscenes as easily as she can leap into the sky to use her "Jump" ability.
 Sometimes even their personality traits become gameplay mechanics; Zidane, the Chivalrous Pervert, has a "Protect Girls" skill that lets him jump in front of a female party member to protect her.

-- Also when Dagger loses her voice in the plot.
-During game-play, her ability to cast spells is impaired: every couple of turns will fail with a "Can't concentrate."
+- When Dagger loses her voice in the plot, during game-play her ability to cast spells is impaired: every couple of turns will fail with a "Can't concentrate."
 She gets better, though.

-- Final Fantasy XII has one scene where Fran gets induced with extra strength and near insanity, causing her to break free from her restraints.
+- One scene has Fran get induced with extra strength and near insanity, causing her to break free from her restraints.
 The fight after this scene reflects this by inducing the Berserk status on Fran.

-- In Final Fantasy XIII, Lightning runs around with a portable anti-gravity device in the inventory that is never used outside cutscenes... except that she is the only player character who never takes damage from falling (when hurled into the air by an enemy).
+- Lightning runs around with a portable anti-gravity device in the inventory that is never used outside cutscenes... except that she is the only player character who never takes damage from falling (when hurled into the air by an enemy).
 This is actually a remnant of an earlier concept, where Lightning's powers were all based around gravity manipulation.

-- Final Fantasy V dodges the whole "Nobody uses healing items to save people in cutscenes" problem in RP Gs by having Galuf get killed so hard (via fighting and defeating the Big Bad at 0 HP and running on sheer willpower) that not even Cure or Life spells will save him.
+- Final Fantasy V justifies the "Nobody uses healing items to save people in cutscenes" problem in RPGs by having Galuf get killed so hard (via fighting and defeating the Big Bad at 0 HP and running on sheer willpower) that not even Cure or Life spells will save him.